azagniotov/stubby4j/docs/WEBSOCKETS_CONFIGURATION_HOWTO.md

 #### file (`optional`)

-Holds a path to a local file (it can be an absolute or relative path to the main YAML specified in `-d` or `--data`).
+Holds a path to a local file (it can be an absolute or relative path to the main YAML specified in `-d` or `--data`, see [command-line-switches](https://github.com/azagniotov/stubby4j#command-line-switches)).
 This property allows you to split up your config across multiple files instead of making one huge bloated `web-config` YAML.
-Depending on the defined `message-type`, the payload will be sent as text in UTF-8 format or bytes.
+Depending on the defined `message-type` value (`text` or `binary`), the payload will be sent as text in UTF-8 format or bytes.

 For example, let's say you want the server to render a large JSON response body to the connected client, so instead of dumping a lot of text under the `body` property, you could specify a local file with the payload content using the `file` property (btw, the `file` property can also refer to binary files):